Admission to the University

 Students are advised that admission is contingent upon the truthfulness of the information contained in the application.
 Discovery of false information subsequent to admission is, at the university’s discretion, grounds for immediate dismissal at any point in the student’s course of study.
 Such dismissal shall result in forfeiture of all charges paid and academic credits earned.
 The full fraudulent records policy may be obtained from the Office of the Registrar.

-Applicants are responsible for submitting transcripts from either the high school from which they graduated or equivalent, or each regionally accredited college or university they attended, or both.
+Applicants are responsible for submitting transcripts from either the high school from which they graduated or equivalent, or each college or university accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation which they attended, or both.
 An official transcript is one that LAPU receives through the authorized electronic transcript submission process or unopened in an envelope sealed by the issuing institution(s) that bears the official seal of that school.
 LAPU reserves the right to request that the transcript be sent directly from the issuing institution(s).
 High school students applying for regular admission should submit a preliminary transcript showing courses and marks for freshman year through the most recently completed semester.
 A final transcript must be sent following graduation.

 The transcript and other documents submitted as part of the application become the property of the university and cannot be returned to the student or forwarded in any form to another college or university.